 What should I do if I think a family member is being abused?

 The first thing a person should do is remove the victim from the home or facility of the abuser.
-If it is a mere suspicion, a hidden video camera can be purchased and used to verify the behavior.
+If it is a mere suspicion, use a hidden video camera to verify the behavior.
 Then, contact a responsible state agency or a hotline to report the suspected abuse, in addition to contacting a lawyer.

 - Missouri Department of Social Services Child Abuse Hotline: (800) 392-3738

 - Missouri Department of Health and Senior Services: (800) 392-0210